Rate of Change

 4. Some of the ATTC lessons involve function diagrams.
 Go to the Function Diagrams home page for a lot more along those lines, including a lesson about operations for middle school, all the way to a visual explanation of the chain rule.
 Once you get the basic idea, see also Kinesthetic Function Diagrams.

 6. Make These Designs using `y = mx + b` in an electronic grapher.
+One of the most popular lessons I've ever created.

 7. A different visualization of rate of change in a set of related applets, culminating in a challenging set of exercises: Doctor Dimension.